Golf simulators are a big investment.

 You also get a range of options to tweak this golf simulator setup according to your budget.
 You can choose between a gaming laptop or an iPad Pro to run either the TGC 2019 software or the E6 Connect software respectively.

-The iPad/E6 setup is the more budget-friendly alternative if you want to save a few thousand bucks.
+If you want to save a few thousand bucks, the iPad/E6 setup is the more budget-friendly alternative.
 But for the highest processing power and the largest list of courses, you’ll need to pay extra and get the laptop/TGC setup.

 6. Uneekor QED Golf Simulator SIG10 System

 Compared to the EYE XO, the QED is just as precise.
-However, it doesn’t cost as much because it doesn’t offer as many advanced features and calls for special golf balls to use.
+However, it costs less because it offers fewer advanced features and requires special golf balls to use.

 The QED has two hyperspeed cameras that record at over 3,000 fps.
 It offers real-time analysis for shots up to 435 yards.